New iOS 13 beta are here to fundamentally change up how you use your iPhone every day, and we have been testing the public beta since late last month.

 Dark Mode in iOS 13 is going to be system-wide, meaning it'll change the hues from bright white and light grey to black and dark gray on all supported apps.

-That's going to be a nice feature when you're using your iPhone at night and want to avoid bright white hues.
+It's a nice feature when you're using your iPhone at night and want to avoid bright white hues shining in your face.
 It may also save battery life on the OLED-equipped iPhones, from the iPhone X onward.
 Apple didn't talk about this at all, but we know that OLED displays essentially 'turn off' pixels when rendering blacks.

 iOS 13 on iPad is iPadOS, and it's a big change